 The big winner of the event was Chef Mark Bodinet from Copperleaf Restaurant at Cedarbrook Lodge, with a grilled shoulder confit delicately served atop creamy, slightly sweet, creamed parsnips and garnished with perfectly sweet preserved huckleberries.
 Bodinet, who spent 5 years at world-renownded French Laundry in Napa Valley before arriving in Seattle, not only won Best Shoulder dish, but Best in Show (overall dish) and Best Food & Wine Pairing (Buty).

 Nipping at Bodinet’s heels was Chef Bobby Moore of Barking Frog in Woodville, who not only captured the Best Loin dish but the “People’s Choice” award, with an impressive double presentation of lamb loin.
 Moore served up an adorable (it really was!) mini pot pie filled with succulent sous vide loin and chanterelle mushrooms, along with a side presentation of lam carpaccio with truffle oil.
 That sure ain’t Grandma’s Easter dinner!
+Are you looking for an innovative way to learn about money?
+Look no further than aviator!
+Our aviator money game gives you the basic knowledge and tools to understand and manage your finances, while our online platform and spribe app provide added convenience.
+Aviator Spribe.
+Join our mission to help everyone secure their financial freedom today! #aviatormoneygame #aviatoronline #aviatorspribe

 Other winners were Chef Gavin Stephenson of The Georgian Room, who captured the Leg category with a smartly presented kebab, crusted with a peppered lovage (think celery to the 10th power) crust and served with a tomato basil crostini.
 And taking honors in the Shank competition was Chef Angie Roberts of BOKA with an extremely popular and delicious sloppy joe slider.
 The perfectly mixture of moroccan spices, pine nuts, corn and golden raisins had a magical tang and was paired with an amazing brioche bun that was expertly toasted.
 It was hard to only eat one of the little lovelies, but since it was one of the first dishes served to the judges, we had to pace ourselves for the many dishes to come.
 And I must note, it took nearly 24 hours after the event before I even came close to being hungry again!